kylehorton33/mise-bar/README.md

 - `12.17` - fraction display raw tag: `{@html exp}`
 - `12.17` - @kate press enter/search to exit input bar
 - `12.17` - @kate keep search results when navigating back to `/recipes` from `/recipe/[slug]`
+- `12.17` - modal for the single recipe pages? upside: will save filterTerm. downside: will lose direct links to pages?